Our Team

 Read Bio

-Jennifer Wood is a Professor and Chair of the Department of Criminal Justice at Temple University.
+Jennifer Wood is a Professor and Vice Provost for Faculty Affairs at Temple University.
 Her research examines policing and public health issues, with a focus on alternative frontline responses to mental health crises.
 She has examined ways in which multiple forms of disadvantage lead to repeat encounters with police.
 Her work is devoted to better understanding how multiple systems could coordinate to be more responsive to people’s social and medical needs and avoid people's criminal justice involvement.
 Jennifer grew up in northern Ontario, Canada, and studied in Ottawa and Toronto.